 139 Phares, Don.
 "The Economic and Fiscal Impact of the District of Columbia's CAPCO Program," prepared for the District of Columbia's Certified Capital Companies Program and the District of Columbia Department of Insurance, Securities, and Banking.
 University of Missouri-St. Louis, November 2013, p.
-6. 140 Ibid.
-8.
+6. 140 Ibid, 8.

-While Phares' study presents a positive picture of the program and its long-term outlook, a DISB official recently noted that many of the businesses that received funding from the CAPCOs have gone out of business with a zero percent rate of return on the investment for both the CAPCO companies and the District to date, making it unlikely that the CAPCO companies will recycle most of the original investments to other qualified businesses.
-He while there are still about four viable companies presently operating in the District, it is not clear if the District or CAPCO companies will reap any further benefits from those companies in terms of gains to be reinvested.
+most of the original investments to other qualified businesses.141 While there are still about four viable companies presently operating in the District, it is not clear if the District or CAPCO companies will reap any further benefits from those companies in terms of gains to be reinvested.